 Recessions typically spur a rash of price-cutting, but for a business to thrive in spite of a bad economy, it requires a more comprehensive strategy.

 Pricing during an economic downturn or recession is tricky.
 Too often, companies simply cut prices to attract more sales.
 The right pricing, however, can help a company compete and even thrive during difficult economic times.
-Here are some pricing do’s and don’ts for a recession:
+Assessing product demand and customer behavior is crucial to deciding whether to raise prices, as even slight increases can be effective if demand remains strong.

 • Define the value you offer to your customers.
 Any knowledge of the value you deliver to your customers gives you greater control over, and confidence in, your pricing.
 Interview your customers to find out how they view your products and services.

 • Create a range of low- to high-value offerings.
-Bundle your products and services–and establish price accordingly–which enables you to appease both cost-conscious and value-conscious customers without cutting prices.
+Bundle your products and services — and establish price accordingly — which enables you to appease both cost-conscious and value-conscious customers without cutting prices.

 • Control company costs and reduce inefficiencies.
 Streamlining your company’s processes and expenses is good for business in any economy.
 Reducing prices to generate more sales will not improve your business in the long term.